Prep Girls Basketball Roundup: Colfax defeats Phillips to win Division 4 regional title

 At Arcadia, the Mounders had their season come to an end at the hands of the Raiders.

+"Arcadia is a great team, and they shot it very well," Elk Mound coach Jordan Kongshaug said.

+Stella Rhude had a team-high 12 points with Taya Schaefer adding 10.

-Elk Mound ends its season with 18-6 record and will graduate seniors Hailey Blaskowski, Sophie Cedarblade and Taya Schaefer.
+Elk Mound ends its season with 18-6 record and will graduate seniors in Hailey Blaskowski, Sophie Cedarblade and Schaefer.

+"I am very proud of the season our team had," Kongshaug said.
+"They continued to get better, and they played hard every night.
+We will miss Hailey Blaskowski, Sophie Cedarblade, and Taya Schaefer.
+All three had outstanding senior seasons."

 Top-seeded Arcadia plays No. 2 Prescott in a sectional semifinal.